 Comedian Jimmy Kimmel makes light of his narcolepsy by saying, "Truth be told, I'd rather have narcolepsy than not have it.
 When I get on a flight to Vegas, I'll fall asleep before the plane takes off and wake up after it's landed.
 I'm always very close to sleep."

-Birthplace: Mill Basin, New York City, New York, United States of America
+Birthplace: Mill Basin, New York City, New York, USA

-#12 on The Best Emmy Hosts Eversee more on Jimmy Kimmel
+#13 on The Best Oscar Hosts Eversee more on Jimmy Kimmel

 Thomas Edison was thought to have had narcolepsy as he was photographed sleeping in his lab.